Eurostar security staff to strike for four days in December

 “And if we can get that, we can get the issue settled quickly.”

+A Eurostar spokesperson: “We are aware that negotiations between Mitie and the unions are ongoing.

+“If there is any impact on services we will update customers as soon as possible.”

-The union’s announcement came as trains linking London with Continental Europe were returning to normal after a second day of disruption due to power-supply problems and a broken-down train.
+The union’s announcement came as trains linking London with continental Europe were returning to normal after a second day of disruption due to power-supply problems and a broken-down train.

 Register for free to continue reading